Skip to content

 The side dragon tail is the most photogenic version because the braid is visible in selfies and front-facing photos.
 It is the preferred version for party styling and events where you want the braid on display.
 Wavy and curly textures add natural dimension to the side-draped braid.

-8. The Infinity Dragon Tail
+8. The Chestnut Brown Dragon Tail

 9. The Double Dragon Tails